-Discovery commenced in December 2006.
+Discovery commenced in December 2006 and discovery and motion filings in ongoing.
 While the Company received unsolicited and inaccurate salary information for three individuals that were ultimately hired, no evidence of misappropriation of trade secrets has been discovered by either side.
 As such, the Company is currently contemplating filing motions to narrow or end the litigation, and expects to ultimately prevail at trial.